Sequencing Yoga Classes for Routine and Variety

 • Routine helps you to study, absorb, and develop your body awareness, strength and mobility, and your relationship to body/mind.
 When there is too much variety, it’s hard to learn the poses in any depth, and difficult to get to know your body in movement and see your progress.

-• Routine, from an Ayurvedic perspective, helps to ease anxiety and promote stability.
+• Routine can help us to ease anxiety, reduce decision fatigue, and promote stability in our practice and weekly movement schedule.
 Too much variation in your practice schedule, sequence and poses can impact on your regularity and consistency in practice.

 • Routine aids in moving through each ‘known’ posture, into a deeper exploration of your body and your relationship to your body, and to your mind and your mental habits, patterns, and potential.